What’s Next for Mongolia’s Troubled Oasis of Democracy?

 Public Outrage

-But the latest series of exposés have implicated politicians of both the major parties and managed to provoke outrage in public already jaded by countless scandals.
+But the latest series of exposés have implicated politicians of both the major parties and managed to provoke outrage in a public already jaded by countless scandals.
 One of these was a plan to allegedly raise millions of dollars for MPP party coffers by selling government offices for cash donations.
 Another was the revelation that the lion’s share of the millions of dollars given as low-interest loans by the government’s Small and Medium Enterprises Development Fund had gone to the family and friends of politicians of both parties.

 In the Mongolian public debate, the term MANAN (a combination the acronyms of the two parties which together make the Mongolian word fog) is now widely used to describe a political establishment that, although apparently divided into rival parties, in practice colludes to divvy up state wealth.